yge58/caffe2-opencv-ndkcamera/README.md

 ( Maybe it is better to add a button to "freeze" the camera preview frame and classificaiton process.)

 # There are already similar apps based on tensorflow, caffe.
 Why created this app, in other words, what is the difference?
-Some folks created a Java library for both caffe and opencv, why?
+There are some Java library created for using caffe and opencv in Android development.

 Caffe and opencv are written in c++, is it better to deal with them in c++ directly for better performance?
 I am not sure, is it?